WiiDev978/riinet/README.md

    - Webpages either ported to or made for the Internet Channel
    - Links to other websites that are designed to work on the Wii

-That is all for now, stay tuned for more updates on the project by joining the [Discord](https://discord.gg/PBuAbQbrXJ)
+That is all for now, stay tuned for more updates on the project by joining the [Discord](https://discord.gg/PBuAbQbrXJ) (old discord lmao)

 ### Dependencies